stocnet/migraph/README.md

 ### Works with your current network analysis workflow

-The package is offered as a complement to existing R packages for network analysis and thus tries to work well with whatever format you are already working with.
+The package is offered as a complement to existing R packages for network analysis and thus tries to work well with whatever format network objects you are already working with.
 All `{migraph}` measures and models work with data in base formats:

 -   adjacency and incidence *matrices*
 -   one-mode and two-mode *data frame* edgelists